mbruner/mbruner.github.io/spring-integration-ftp.md

 ## Problem description

-Imagine a situation when you have FTP server or SAN/NAS (mounted to local system) where all your clients put their's files and you import them into you database.
+Imagine a situation when you have FTP server or SAN/NAS (mounted to local system) where all your clients put their's files and you import them into your database.
 Sounds easy, right?
 Actually, it becomes a hard pain when you have distributed environment and you'd like to make your import process reliable.

 Things that should be kept in mind while designing your solution: